rfielding/whiskeyTango/README.md

 - require that HE be produced by the client
 - require that V be produce by the client, using VerifyRSA(v,Sig)
 - Xor(V,HE) = Xor(Xor(k,HE),HE) = k
-- k it a witness that the signature was checked, so we can decrypt claims.
+- k it a witness that the signature was checked, so we can decrypt claims. `claims = AESDecrypt(k, E)

+It is unusual to do a setup that requires a witness that verification actually happened.
+But if you are going to have encrypted tokens, the tokens need verification, and the claims need a decrypt.
+This just means that the RSA public key that kid leads to is not _entirely_ public.
+It's public to those allowed to verify the token.